arshavskiy/pokemongoupdatemap/README.md

 ## Run
-go to project dir cd/pokemongoupdatemap/npm start "picaro" is the token for adding new missions to the map.
+go to project dir cd/pokemongoupdatemap/npm start "pika" token for adding new PokemonGo missions to the map.